genelikespie/unityARProject/README.md

 5. Go to Cs130 project on github and install vuforia unity 5-0-6.unitypackage or download unity 5-0-6 unity package on vuforia.com

-TO PLAYTEST GAME:
+TO PLAYTEST GAME IN EDITOR:

-6. open the latest scene: Assets/Scenes/genes_playground
+6. Open the latest scene: Assets/Scenes/genes_playground
       (this will have a little Unity symbol to the left of the file name)
 7. Once the scene is done loading into the Unity Editor, hit the play button at the top.
       NOTE: You must have a webcam installed for the game to work.